hcl-compass/Compass-Query/example/readme.md

 ## Sub Folders
-	When configuring the Compass Query node, only the queries that exist either in the Personal Queries or Public Queries folders will be displayd in the drop down list.
+	When configuring the Compass Query node, only the queries that exist either in the Personal Queries or Public Queries folders will be displayed in the drop down list.
 If you need to access a query that is in a subfolder, you will need to use the queryPath parameter as in the following example: host=localhost
 		port=1880
 		username=admin